LogtalkDotOrg/logtalk3/tools/NOTES.md

 Specific notes about each tool can be found in the corresponding `NOTES.md` files.
-Basic XHTML documentation about each tool can be found on the `docs` directory (open the `tools.html` file in your web browser).
+Basic XHTML documentation about each tool can be found on the `docs` directory (open the `docs/tools.html` file with your web browser).
 To regenerate this documentation, start Logtalk with your favorite back-end Prolog compiler and follow these steps: